-- The interviews are held online on Microsoft Teams likely late February/early March 2022 using a nationally agreed scoring framework and documentation.
+- The interviews are held online on a virtual interview system called Qpercom Recruit using a nationally agreed scoring framework and documentation.
 There will be 2 interview stations of up to 10 minutes each.
 Any details that applicants need will be provided as part of the application process.

 - Interviewed applicants final score and rank is determined by a combination of their interview score (50%), MSRA sccore (20%) and verified evidence score (30%).

 - The offers process for ST1 Clinical Radiology posts is managed centrally and all offers sent via the online recruitment system ORIEL.
 The offers are sent via email and if you receive an offer you usually only have 48 hours to respond with either ‘accept’, ‘reject’ or ‘hold’.

 - If required, a national clearing process, run by London Recruitment, is used to allocate any surplus appointable candidates to any posts that remain unfilled.
-There will be a national minimum score of appointability in order to be put forward for clearing.
+There will be a national minimum score of appointability in order to be put forward for clearin